 Please read this before attending your appointment.

 These are the hygiene measures that we think are sensible and workable within our small studio practice.
 We are extremely lucky that we are not a large practice and only have two osteopaths and one treatment space to consider.
 These heightened hygiene measures are designed to ensure risk mitigation and a safer environment for you.

 1.1.
 We will provide hand sanitiser at the entrance of our studio – please use it when entering and leaving.

 1.2.
-We will meet you at the gate before the appointment and escort you back to the gate after the treatment.
+We will meet you at the gate/door before the appointment and escort you back to the gate/door after the treatment.
 Practitioners will open and close gates and doors and will subsequently wash their hands.

 1.3.
-There is hand sanitiser available in the treatment room as well as on the shelf next to the sink in the entrance way.
+There is hand sanitiser available in the treatment room as well as in the entrance way.